Cohomology of Hom-associative algebras in Loday-Pirashvili category with applications: Introduction

-for all $x\in \mathfrak{g}$ and $m\in M$.
+for all $x\in \g$ and $m\in M$.
 This Loday-Pirashvili category provides a rich framework for studying various constructions related to Leibniz algebras.
 In particular, a Leibniz algebra becomes a Lie object in this tensor category, and the universal enveloping algebra of Leibniz algebras becomes a cocommutative Hopf algebra in this tensor category.
 In \cite{Kur}, Kurdiani constructs a cohomology theory for Lie algebras in $\LM$.
-In the same paper \cite{LP}, Loday and Pirashvili asked the following question: what is a Leibiniz algebra in $\LM$?
-This is the first motivation of this paper.
+Unfortunately, the representation and cohomology theory of this associative algebra $(M,\g, f)$ in $\LM$ is not established in Loday and Pirashvili's paper \cite{LP}.
+This is the main motivation of this paper.
+We will fill this gap by studying the Hom-associative algebras in Loday-Pirashvili category

-Since the famous work of \cite{Loday}, Leibniz algebras and its cohomology theory have found a wide application in many fields of mathematics and physics.
-It was found that the key algebraic structures behind Courant algebroids \cite{LWX}, embedding tensor \cite{KS}, Nambu-Poisson geometry \cite{ILMP,Na} are Leibniz algebras.
-In the previous work \cite{Zhang1,Zhang2,Zhang,Zhang22}, we proved that the cohomology theory of Lie triple system, 3-Lie algebras, Lie-Yamaguti algebras can be seen as some kinds of cohomology theory of the related Leibniz algebras.
-This is the seond motivation of this paper.

-On the other direction, Hom-type algebras was introduced to deal with $q$-deformations of algebras of vector fields \cite{HLS}.
-A Hom-Leibniz algebra is a vector space ${L}$ with an additional linear map $\al:{L} \to {L}$ satisfying the Hom-associative identity:

-for all $x, y, z\in {L}$.
-The representations, abelian extensions, deformations and cohomology theory of Hom-algebras were studied in \cite{AEM,CGM,CS,MS1,MS2,Yau}.
-It is known that abelian extensions and deformations of Hom-type algebras are governed by the second cohomology group.
-For other types of Hom-structures include Hom-Hopf algebras, Hom-Lie antialgebras and Hom-Lie-Yamaguti algebras, see \cite{Caen,Zhang,ZZ1}.

-In this paper, we introduced the concept of Hom-Leibniz algebras in $\LM$ as follows.
-Let $(\g,\al)$ be a Hom-Leibniz algebra, $(M,\alm)$ be a bimodule of $(\g,\alpha )$.
-Then a Hom-Leibniz algebra in $\LM$ is an equivariant map $f: M\to \frkg$ such that the following conditions hold:
+In this paper, we introduced the concept of Hom-associative algebras in $\LM$ as follows.
+Let $(\g,\al)$ be a Hom-associative algebra, $(M,\alm)$ be a bimodule of $(\g,\alpha )$.
+Then a Hom-associative algebra in $\LM$ is a bimodule map $f: M\to \frkg$ such that the following conditions hold:

 for all $x\in \g$ and $m\in M$.
-When $\al$ and $\alm$ are identity maps, this will be the Leibniz algebra in Loday-Pirashvili category.
-We will show that this concept of Hom-Leibniz algebras in $\LM$ is closely related to the new concept of Hom-Leibniz dialgebras, which answer the question raised by Loday and Pirashvili in \cite{LP}.
-We investigate the representation and cohomology theory for this type of Hom-Leibniz algebras as in \cite{Kur}.
+When $\al$ and $\alm$ are identity maps, this is just the Loday-Pirashvili's associative algebra in $\LM$.
+We will show that this new concept of Hom-associative algebras in $\LM$ is closely related to the concept of Hom-dialgebras.
+We investigate the representation and cohomology theory for this type of Hom-associative algebras.
 As applications, we will study the infinitesimal deformation and abelian extension theory in detail.
-We prove that infinitesimal deformations and abelian extensions can be classified by the second cohomology groups.